7 people found this helpful

 - Career Opportunities

-I have been working at Crytek full-time (more than 5 years)Pros
+I worked at Crytek full-time (more than 8 years)Pros

 Getting an Interview